zspencer/www.zeespencer.com/drafts/_posts/2013-01-26-two-lumps-of-clay.markdown

 quickly turned into a beautiful vase, painted with brilliant colors, and filled with beautiful flowers.

 These two lumps of clay both had the same opportunities but different attitudes.
 Both found a place to fit their personalities and allowed them to shine.
-When we appreciate the different cultures, values, and objectives people and organizations have we can find places for everyone to excel.
+When we appreciate our differences we can find places for everyone to excel.